 Neurohype and the Law: A Cautionary Tale

-In The Dark Side of Imaging (Amir Raz & Robert Thibault eds, Elsevier Forthcoming).
+In Casting Light on the Dark Side of Brain Imaging (Amir Raz & Robert Thibault eds, Elsevier 2019).

 This chapter suggests that for conceptual, empirical, and practical reasons, neuroscience in general and non-invasive brain imaging in particular are not likely to revolutionize the law and our conception of ourselves, but may make modest contributions to legal policy and case adjudication if the legal relevance of the science is properly understood.